DRL-Based Beam Positioning for LEO Satellite Constellations with Weighted Least Squares: Simulation Results and Analysis

 \subsection{Performance Comparison}

 Table~\ref{tab:model_comp} summarizes the overall computational and localization performance of six representative algorithms, including both geometric and learning-based approaches.
 The conventional beam-intersection method (ALG-B~\cite{Elsanhoury2024_BeamBased}) exhibits the largest localization deviation ($>3$~km) due to its reliance on fixed beam footprints without adaptive weighting.
-Among DRL-based schemes, PPO~\cite{Schulman2017_PPO} and DDQN~\cite{VanHasselt2016_DDQN} show unstable convergence and excessive computational overhead, while the standard DQN~\cite{Mnih2015_DQN} significantly improves efficiency and reduces positioning error to 10.38~m.
+Among DRL-based schemes, PPO~\cite{Schulman2017_PPO} and DDQN~\cite{VanHasselt2016_DDQN} incur substantially higher runtime under the considered training configuration, while the standard DQN~\cite{Mnih2015_DQN} improves efficiency and reduces the positioning error to 10.38~m.
 The LSTM-WLS~\cite{Sbeity2023_LSTM} framework achieves extremely high accuracy (0.01~m) but incurs high training cost and longer inference latency, making it impractical for real-time onboard operation.
 By contrast, the proposed DQN-WLS achieves sub-meter accuracy (0.395~m) with the lowest runtime (9.43~s per episode) and nearly identical computational complexity to DQN ($\approx$19~GFLOPs).
-These results confirm that integrating adaptive beam weighting with WLS estimation enables superior accuracy–efficiency trade-offs suitable for resource-constrained LEO satellite payloads.

-\textit{Note:} FLOPs (M) denote per-inference forward FLOPs.
-Total (G) includes the complete training forward and backward passes under identical episode and batch settings.
-RMSE values are averaged over 10 seeds with fixed geometries and interference profiles.
+These results confirm that the proposed DQN-WLS achieves a favorable accuracy--efficiency trade-off with low per-step complexity.
+In addition, we include an ablation where ${\fDr}_i=0$ (Doppler-free) and observe only a negligible RMSE change in our considered setting, indicating that the proposed method is robust under typical residual Doppler after compensation.